xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 #### Manual test for spark-shell (REPL)

-We can now test if the spark REPL can get executors up on the kubernetes cluster and task executed, this is the last requirement before working on the spark-notebook deplopyment.
+We can now test if the spark REPL can get executors up on the kubernetes cluster and execute tasks, this is the last requirement before working on the spark-notebook deployment.

 ##### Prepare spark-shell driver pod